Ghapeli Polo – Rice with beef and garbanzo beans

-This dish finds its roots in the province of Kermanshah, located in the western region of Iran.
-At its core, it is a simple one-pot meal that starts with slow cooking of the beef and the garbanzos.
-Along the way, onions and simple spices are added to develop more depth and flavor.
-Once the beef…
+This dish traces its roots to the province of Kermanshah, located in western Iran.
+At its core, it is a simple one-pot meal that begins with the slow cooking of beef and garbanzo beans.
+Along the way, onions and simple spices are added to deepen the flavor and complexity.
+Once the beef and beans are…

 Khoresh Gol Kalam – Beef and cauliflower stew

 Long before the humble cauliflower became a trendy superfood, Iranians were cooking it into stews (Khoresh), egg-based dishes (Kuku), and even pickles (Torshi).
-Like many Iranian stews, this is an especially simple dish with only a few ingredients.
-Nevertheless, there are certain culinary techniques that bring out a spectacularly deep range of flavors.
-First, it’s…
+This is Khoresh Gol Kalam, a beef and cauliflower stew.
+Like many Iranian stews, this dish is especially simple, with only a few ingredients.
+Nevertheless, certain culinary techniques bring out a spectacularly…

-Moraba Havij – Carrot jam
+Moraba Havij – Carrot Jam with Saffron, Cardamom, and Rose Water

 Torsh Tareh – Tangy fresh herb stew with poached eggs

-I seem to be on a roll of doing back-to-back northern Iranian dishes!
-All over Iran, many stews feature fresh herbs in the place of other vegetables to accompany either animal or plant-based proteins.
-While each stew has its own unique combinations and ratios, they all have one thing in common: Iranians’ celebration and love…
+I seem to be on a roll, making back-to-back northern Iranian dishes!
+Across Iran, many stews feature fresh herbs in place of other vegetables to accompany either animal or plant-based proteins.
+While each stew has its own unique combinations and ratios, they all share one thing in common: Iranians’ celebration and love of herbs.
+This…